nuttann/nuttann.github.io/portals/portals.md

-# Guild Hall Portals
+# Guide to Porting using portals, clickies, and spells

-There are two types of porting from the guild hall.
-One is the Guild Teleportation Device and the other is any one of the various porting objects placed around the guild hall.
-This page will attempt to show each of the objects and where they port to.
+This document will list zones that can be ported to using various methods.
+These methods include the Guild Hall Teleportation Device, other portals spread around the RotE guild hall, personal clickies, and spells.

 ## Guild Teleportation Device